greghorne/TFD/README.md

     * All older incidents are displayed as blue map markers.
     * The list of incidents found on the lower right of the map are clickable.
     * It is possible for a marker to end up directly on top of another marker when more than one incident has occurred at the same location.
+    * Preliminary function of Heat Map Creation is under development.

 #